Ceasar/Encyclopedia/src/glossaries/psycholinguistics.rst

 Visual masking
     A reduction in the detectability of a brief visual stimulus by the presentation of a second stimulus (the masking stimulus).

+.. |WSE| replace:: word superiority effect
+.. _WSE:

+Word superiority effect (WSE)
+    The phenomenon that people have better recognition of letters presented within words as compared to isolated letters and to letters presented within nonword (orthographically illegal, unpronounceable letter array) strings